Elai-Vaknin/Graph-Java-Implementation/README.md

 # NodeData

-Represents a vertice in the graph.
+Represents a vertice in the graph.<br/>
-Key: specific key associated with this node.
+Key: specific key associated with this node.<br/>
-Tag: contains an integer, helps with graph algorithms.
+Tag: contains an integer, helps with graph algorithms.<br/>
-Weight: the weight of the node.
+Weight: the weight of the node.<br/>
-Info: a string associated with the node, helps with graph algorithms.
+Info: a string associated with the node, helps with graph algorithms.<br/>
-Location: the location of the node in 3D.
+Location: the location of the node in 3D.<br/>

 # EdgeData